-Bennet offers an accredited pre-school for 3-4 year old children.
+Bennet offers an accredited preschool for 3-4 year-old children.
 We offer two 3 and $\frac{1}{2}$ hour class sessions on Monday - Thursday, with no classes on Friday.
-A morning session runs from 8:00-11:30 a.m.
-An afternoon session runs from 12:00-3:30 p.m.
-Mrs. Brittany Draeger is the lead instructor for the pre-school.
-If you are interested in having your 3-4 year old children enrolled in the pre-school, please contact Bennet Elementary at 782-3535, so we may put you on our enrollment list.
+The morning sessions run from 8:00-11:30 a.m and the afternoon session runs from 12:00-3:30 p.m.
+If you are interested in having your 3-4-year-old children enrolled in the pre-school, please contact Bennet Elementary at 782-3535, so we may put you on our enrollment list.

-Programs & Services
+Programs & Services:

-District OR1 has many programs to help students both academically and socially.
+District OR-1 has many programs to help students both academically and socially.